THEFZNKHAN/gram-saver/README.md

 ## Usage

 1. Open the app in your browser.
-2. Paste the URLs of Instagram and YouTube into the provided input field.
+2. Paste the URLs of Instagram, YouTube and Spotify into the provided input field.
 3. Tap/click the download button/send to initiate the video download to your system or get the download links.

 ## Technologies Used